-It may help to consider the ACPO Youth Offender Case Disposal Gravity Factor Matrix.
-The Youth Justice Board Case Management Guidance on Out of Court Disposals states: "Offences with a gravity score of 3 or below, or with a higher gravity score and mitigating factors, should always be considered for diversion".
+It may help to consider the ACPO Youth

+Offender Case Disposal Gravity Factor Matrix.

+The Youth Justice Board Case Management

+Guidance on Out of Court Disposals states:

+"Offences with a gravity score of 3 or below, or with a higher gravity score and mitigating factors, should always be considered for diversion".
 This might be relevant for children who wish to plead guilty but did not make admissions in their police interview or who made admissions and out-of-court disposals have not been adequately considered.

-The Code for Crown Prosecutors at paragraph 4.14(d) states that Crown Prosecutors must consider the best interests of a child and the impact of proceedings on their future prospects, amongst other public interest factors, in deciding whether a prosecution is needed.
+The Code for Crown Prosecutors states that Crown Prosecutors must consider the best interests of a child and the impact of proceedings on their future prospects, amongst other public interest factors, in deciding whether a prosecution is needed.
 The maturity, as well the age, of the child should be considered.
-Before coming to a prosecuting decision, prosecutors must consider all the circumstances surrounding the offence and the circumstances of the youth.1
+Before coming to a prosecuting decision, prosecutors must consider all the circumstances surrounding the offence and the circumstances of the youth.2

 If the case has already reached court, this does not necessarily mean it is too late for disposal by way of a youth caution (YC)/youth conditional condition (YCC).
-The CPS legal guidance on youth offenders states that, if a case has proceeded to court, but the prosecutor decides that a YC or YCC can be justified, the matter should be adjourned for consideration of that disposal.
+The CPS legal guidance on children as suspects and defendants states that, if a case has proceeded to court, but the prosecutor decides that a YC or YCC can be justified, the matter should be adjourned for consideration of that disposal.
 However, it will only be in exceptional circumstances that a YC or YCC are given after a correct charging decision has been made.
-Furthermore, proceedings should not be taken against a youth offender solely to secure access to the welfare powers of the court.
+Furthermore, pro-ceedings should not be taken against a youth offender solely to secure access to the welfare powers of the court.

 There a Guidance document from the MoJ and YJB on Youth Cautions.
-Furthermore, there is recent Legal Guidance from the DPP assisting as to the circumstances in which a YCC may be appropriate which should be read with the 2013 Code.
+Furthermore, there is Legal Guidance from the DPP assisting as to the circumstances in which a YCC may be appropriate which should be read with the 2023 Code.

-The decision to prosecute looked after children for offences committed within a children's home requires special consideration.
-The GPS Guidance states that a criminal justice disposal should not be regarded as an automatic response to offending behaviour by a looked after child, irrespective of their criminal history.
-The CPS 10-point checklist should always be considered when deciding whether to prosecute, alongside any aggravating and mitigating features.
+The decision to prosecute 'looked after children' for offences committed within a children's home requires special consideration.

+The CPS Guidance states that a criminal justice disposal should not be regarded as an automatic response to offending behaviour by a care-experienced child, irrespective of their criminal history.
 Check that the police/prosecution have properly considered the checklist.
-This is important to prevent looked after children being unnecessarily prosecuted.
+This is important to prevent care-experienced children being unnecessarily prosecuted.
 Courts should be sympathetic to any application to adjourn proceedings where such a review has not taken place.
+As the Children's Commissioner has pointed out, "at every stage of a child's journey through the criminal justice system, opportunities are being missed to get to the root causes of offending and put children's best interests at the heart of the response.
+When children's home staff call the police on a child for damaging property, rather than ground them or dock their pocket money as a parent might."4